kodecocodes/SC_SpiroMifsud/README.md

 Notes:

-*** my AppSecret token inside the.
+*** my AppSecret token is not inside the app.
 I can provide if needed to run the code.
 I wasn't sure what the protocol was for that for sample projects ***

 Node.js (serverside)
 For the webhooks portion there is a serverside code in order to create webhook subscriptions and a destination URL to receive the webhook POST events.